npm/policies/open-source-terms.md

 Content", "Feedback", "Indemnity", "Disclaimers", "Limits on Liability", and "General Terms".
 Users of npm Services may continue to copy and share Your Content after termination of this Agreement.

+## Payment Terms

+There is no charge for use of npm Open Source.
+If you use Paid Services, these payment terms apply.

+You can disable Paid Services at any time via the Website. npm will not refund any payment you have already made for Paid Services when you disable Paid Services.

+Dollar amounts throughout this Agreement are amounts of United States Dollars.
+You must pay for Paid Services in United States Dollars.

+Dollar amounts throughout this Agreement do not include tax.
+You will pay any tax.

 ## General Terms